Last updated: May 9, 2026

 What does it mean for planets to be in aversion?

 Two planets are in aversion when they sit in signs that share no whole-sign aspect: the 2nd, 6th, 8th, or 12th sign-distance apart.
-Hellenistic astrologers said such planets 'cannot see' each other and therefore cannot exchange influence or testimony.
-Aversion is the absence of aspect, not a kind of aspect.
+Traditional language says such planets cannot 'see' or witness each other by sign.
+Aversion is the absence of a classical whole-sign aspect, not a sixth aspect.

 Is aversion the same as a quincunx?

-No. Aversion is sign-based with no orb, and includes four configurations (2nd, 6th, 8th, and 12th sign-distance).
-The modern quincunx is degree-based at exactly 150° with a tight orb, and is treated as a real aspect requiring adjustment.
-The two frames usually overlap in the 6th and 8th sign-distance, but they reach opposite conclusions: the Hellenistic frame says no aspect exists; the modern frame says one does.
+No. Aversion is sign-based with no orb, and includes four configurations: 2nd, 6th, 8th, and 12th sign-distance.
+The modern quincunx is usually degree-based at 150° and is treated as a minor aspect in many modern systems.
+The two frames often overlap in the 6th and 8th sign-distance, but this calculator reports only the whole-sign aversion rule.

 Which houses are in aversion to the Ascendant?

-The 2nd, 6th, 8th, and 12th houses.
-Because none of them share a whole-sign aspect with the rising sign, the native cannot 'see' the affairs of those houses directly.
-This is the original Hellenistic justification for treating these four as the difficult or 'bad' houses, going back to Antiochus of Athens and Porphyry.
+The 2nd, 6th, 8th, and 12th whole-sign houses.
+Because none of them share a whole-sign aspect with the rising sign, traditional authors treat them as less directly witnessed by the Ascendant.
+That is one reason these four places are often read as difficult, indirect, or harder to manage.

 Is aversion always negative?